aiidateam/aiida-core/docs/source/howto/data.rst

 Therefore, big data (think large files), whose content does not necessarily need to be queried for, is better stored in the file repository.
 A data type may safely use both the database and file repository in parallel for individual properties.
 Properties stored in the database are stored as *attributes* of the node.
-The node class has various methods to set these attributes, such as :py:`~aiida.orm.node.Node.set_attribute` and :py:`~aiida.orm.node.Node.set_attribute_many`.
+The node class has various methods to set these attributes, such as :py:meth:`~aiida.orm.nodes.node.Node.set_attribute` and :py:meth:`~aiida.orm.nodes.node.Node.set_attribute_many`.

 .. _how-to:data:find: